 This 1953 ad is promoting a big drop in prices, presumably from what was being charged for advance orders.
 It claims the Jeep is the country's "most coveted and highest selling vehicle."
 You can save $200 by picking it up at the dock, probably in Cartagena, 400 miles north of Medellin (see the map of Colombia, 250K JPEG).

-Ricardo Suárez in Bogotá told CJ3B.info, "Some people say that there are around 30,000 (pretty exaggerated number, I think) working Willys Jeepsin Colombia, and most of them are located in the coffee-producing area.
+Ricardo Suárez in Bogotá told CJ3B.info, "Some people say that there are around 30,000 (pretty exaggerated number, I think) working Willys Jeeps in Colombia, and most of them are located in the Zona Cafetera, the coffee-producing area (see the map of Colombia, 250K JPEG).
 About 85% of them are good old CJ-3Bs, followed by CJ-3A, CJ-5 and CJ-6 models (40K JPEG).The CJ-5 is known here as 'oreja de perro' (dog's ear) -- pretty interesting nickname."

-Ricardo says, "They are basically used as rural taxis and almost every small town has its own annual parade (see Yipao Festival in Calarcá.)
+Ricardo says, "They are often used as rural taxis and almost every small town has its own annual parade.
 They transport coffee and bananas and they are always loaded to the top.
 People call a fully-loaded Willys 'yipao' and the term has been also applied as a measurement unit.
 Don't be surprised if you hear people talking about two 'yipaos' of coffee.
 (See also Java Jeeps in Colombia.)

-"You can find a lot of almost-original parts for the CJ-3Bin Colombia.
+"You can find a lot of almost-original parts for the CJ-3B in Colombia.
 There are places where steel body panels are made.
-Pricesvary according to the part needed.
-You can buy the complete body (14gauge steel) for about US $1,800 or less.
-Ten months ago, the rightfront fender for my '54 was quoted at US $65.
-It seems that the person that produces the body panels bought machinery from a factory called EBRO in Spain which produced a very similar version to our CJ-3B.
-I saw one, in pretty bad condition, a couple of months ago in the country side.
-They don't have the Willys logo -- instead, they have an EBRO logo in the same places."
+Prices vary according to the part needed.
+You can buy the complete body (14 gauge steel) for about US $1,800 or less.
+It seems that the person that produces the body panels bought machinery from a factory called EBRO in Spain.
+They don't have the Willys logo -- instead, they have an EBRO Jeep logo in the same places."
+(See the "JEEP" stamping on the tailgate in this photo.)

 The name "Willys" went back into production in Colombia from about 1995 to 1999, capitalizing on Colombia's affection for the many older Willys Jeeps still in use in the country.
 A company formed as Willco ("Willys Colombia") produced several Jeep models, including a CJ-3B body on both short and long wheelbases.
 Willco used a Hercules 4-cylinder engine exported from the U.S. by Tapco International, and drivetrain items from VIASA in Spain.
 The chassis and body were fabricated locally -- possibly with some connection to the EBRO tooling mentioned by Ricardo above -- and other parts including the square headlights were also sourced in Colombia.